vwatson0/KalmanWithStDev/README.md

 There is a second layer added to the filter to recursively estimate the standard deviation of the time series using Bayesian statistics.

 Initialization - the object is created at the begining of the monitoring with:
-- import KalmanFilterStdEst as KFlib
+- import GenKFlib as KFlib
 - KF = KFlib.KFobject(y0, cMeas)

   where y0 is the first measure and cMeas is a scalarused to build the covariance matrix of the measurements.